greg0rygreg/greg0rygreg/README.md

-# greg
+# Theodore
 I'm some dude

 # I like coding in C

-some of my friends call me gregory
+some of my friends call me The Noise

 # my projects' updates are fueled by YOUR suggestions